julie Fowler Omaha Law Firm

 Criminal Activity

-A history of criminal conduct, particularly crimes involving violence or threats to children, may disqualify a parent from custody or require supervised visitation.
+A history of criminal conduct, particularly crimes involving violence or threats to children, may affect the parenting arrangement, including whether restrictions, safety provisions, or supervised parenting time are appropriate.

 Mental Health Issues

 Extreme mental health conditions that directly impact a parent’s ability to provide safe, stable care may be considered.
-Simple diagnosis of depression or anxiety doesn’t necessarily affect custody.
+A mental-health diagnosis alone does not decide custody.
+The relevant question is how a condition, if at all, affects a parent’s ability to meet the child’s needs and support a safe parenting arrangement.

 Lack of Involvement or Abandonment